paultrent714/wrestling-booking-sim/README.md

 - SQLite save/load system
 - Title holders can be manually be edited
 - Roster list shows each wrestler's name along with relevant stats
+- Roster can be sorted by common attributes
 - Wrestler attribute growth with diminishing returns
 - Health/injury system allows for no wrestler to be mathmatically garunteed to be injured or healthy after a match
 - Includes graphs which show fan and money growth over time
+- Free Agency

 ### Partial Features (Working, but needs improvement)
 - A lot of game balancing in the formulas for wrestler improvement, match rating, fan change, finance, etc
 - User can select a "Random Winner" that uses a weighted probability based on the popularity of the participants, but the prescence of champions and of teams in the match will later be included
 - "Scout Talent" to choose to sign new randomly generated wrestler to promotion as a rookie.
-Currently, these randomly generated wrestlers do not have attributes that fit a rookie
+Currently, these randomly generated wrestlers do not yet have attributes that fit a rookie
 - Player can only see current salary of a wrestler, not the salary of an already signed extension or when the extension's salary starts
+- Loading save file doesn't assign wrestlers to teams, feuds, matches
 - Team name and participants can be edited, but there is not yet any affect to match rating or "random winner" odds to a team being in a match
 - Feuds can be created, but there is not yet any affect to match rating
-- Roster list can be sorted by several attributes, however sorting the roster leads to the wrestlers being incorrectly saved
-- A dark mode bool value hasn't yet been added to SQLite database so user can't yet save/load dark mode settings
+- A dark mode toggle hasn't yet been added to SQLite database so user can't yet save/load dark mode settings
+- Wrestlers will go to Free Agency when their contracts with their employer expire
+- A second promotion managed by CPU that will evaluate sigings to keep a minimum roster size
 - Over 250,000 possible combinations of randomly generated names currently each have equal probabilities of occuring, but more common names will at some point be adjusted to have higher probabilities (low priority)

 ### Planned Features (Yet to be implemented)
-- Face generator (likely using the SVGs from ZenGM's open source JavaScript based face generator https://zengm.com/facesjs/ )
+- Faces associated with a wrestler will created using edited version of ZenGM's open source JavaScript based face generator https://zengm.com/facesjs/
-- Free Agency
-- Wrestlers will go to Free Agency when their contracts with their employer expire
-- At least one other promotion managed by CPU that will sign free agents and compete with the player
+- CPU promotions that compete with player for fans and money
 - Interviews and other aspects of the show that use Charisma
-- More match types and
+- More match types
 - Multiple teams in a match
 - More options for types of championships that can be used
 - Ability to create and load custom rosters